How Common Money Laundering Techniques Work on eBay

 - 200 items sold

 One way that unscrupulous people who are trying to transact with dirty money is to set up fake listings on eBay.
 It looks like a real transaction, but the price is usually astronomically inflated for the type of item, and the sales price does not make sense.
-One such scheme is using Disney Black Diamond VHS tapes, but it could be on anything.
-Here is how it works.
+Here is how it works:

 Let's say Jim has a customer who wants to buy something illegal, such as drugs, stolen property, or weapons.
-Rather than create a transaction with cash, which is dangerous and foolish, Jim tells his customer he will set up a listing on eBay for a particular item at a very inflated price, such as a Disney Black Diamond VHS tape.
+Rather than create a transaction with cash, Jim tells his customer he will set up a listing on eBay for a particular item at a very inflated price.
 He will then send a link to the item to the client.
 This is called a "prearranged sale."
-So the video could be priced at $5,000.
-Since these Disney VHS tapes are not worth that much, no one will actually buy the item, Jim's client will purchase it, the money flows through Paypal.

-Also, eBay gets their fees so they are happy, and Paypal gets its fee of 3 percent.
+No one will actually buy the grossly overpriced item, and Jim's client will purchase it, sending the money through Paypal.
+Also, eBay gets its fees and Paypal gets its fee of 3 percent.
 Jim ships a box of rocks or some insignificant item to the client's address and no one is the wiser.